forbairt/SubPress/README.md

 OSX

 1. From the command line cd ~/Library/Application\ Support/Sublime\ Text\ 3/Packages
-2. Create a snippets folder
+2. Create a snippets folder and enter it
 3. Run git clone https://github.com/forbairt/SubPress.git

 ### Use: Example 1 - Setup a genesis child theme